Logo

 The 1996 London exhibition I Groaned With Pain presented the fashion designs Malcolm McLaren created with Vivienne Westwood.

-At the time of his death, Malcolm McLaren had recently finished a new film work entitled Paris: City Of The XXIst Century, which was first shown at the Baltic Centre for Contemporary Art in Gateshead, UK.
+At the time of his death, Malcolm McLaren had recently finished a new film work entitled Paris: Capital Of The XXIst Century, which was first shown at the Baltic Centre for Contemporary Art in Gateshead, UK.

 In 2011, the US performance-art biennial festival Performa instituted The Malcolm, an award for the most thought-provoking entry named after McLaren and designed by Marc Newson.

-Malcolm McLaren's background in the visual arts as a student and practitioner was a major focus of the exhibition Art in Pop held at contemporary art gallery Le Magasin, the Centre National d'Art Contemporain in Grenoble, France, from October 2014 to February 2015.
+Malcolm McLaren's background in the visual arts as a student and practitioner was a major focus of the exhibition Art in Pop held at the contemporary art gallery Le Magasin, the Centre National d'Art Contemporain in Grenoble, France, from October 2014 to February 2015.

 The exhibition included a soundtrack of music made by Malcolm McLaren, prompting Marie France to describe it as "an invigorating exhibition not just to see but hear as well".